Find A Trail

 At the Ocqueoc Falls day-use area there are vault toilets, a large parking area and a few picnic tables overlooking the falls.
 Across the road from the trailhead is Ocqueoc Falls State Forest Campground, a rustic facility (hand pump, vault toilets) of 15 sites with many of them situated on a high bank overlooking the Ocqueoc River.

 The trail is open year round with backcountry skiers and snowshoers using it in the winter.
-There is no vehicle fee for the pathway but there is a nightly fee for Ocqueoc Falls State Forest Campground.
+A state park annual or daily vehicle pass is required for the pathway and a nightly fee to stay at Ocqueoc Falls State Forest Campground.

 The day-use area for Ocqueoc Falls is well posted on Ocqueoc Falls Road, which can be reached from Rogers City by following M-68 west for 11.5 miles.
 When the state highway curves sharply to the south, continue straight onto Ocqueoc Falls Road to the entrance.